mnberthe/aws-solutions-architect-associate-notes/README.md

 - __User based security__

   - IAM policies define which API calls should be allowed for a specific user
   - Preferred over bucket policy for fine-grained access control

 - __Resource-Based__

    - __Bucket Policies__
      - Grant public access to the bucket
      - Force objects to be encrypted at upload
      - Cross-account access
   -  __Object Access Control List (ACL)__ - applies to the objects while uploading
   -  __Bucket Access Control List (ACL)__ - access policy that applies to the bucket

+- __Note__: An IAM principal can access an S3 object if the IAM permission allows it or the bucket policy allows it and there is no explicit deny.

 __You can encrypt objects in S3 buckets using one of 4 methods__
 - __Encryption in Transit__